By Chris Powell

 Founded in 1921, the University is one of the most socially-inclusive universities in the United Kingdom.
 This is also the university that found the mortal remains of King Richard III and discovered DNA fingerprinting.
 That’s not a sentence you read every day.
 It’s also successful Commvault customer that is required to protect its irreplaceable research data in a High-Performance Computing (HPC) environment as well as managing its data growth that runs into many petabytes.

 I can’t wait to hear these stories – and so many more – next week in Nashville.
-Make sure you download the new Commvault GO Companion App on the Apple App store or Google Play Store and schedule your sessions today.
+Make sure you download the new Commvault GO Companion App on the Apple App store and schedule your sessions today.